vinniefalco/LuaBridge/trunk/README.txt

 The "function" function returns a reference to m, so you can chain many function definitions together.
-The first argument is the name by which the function will be available in Lua, and the second is the function's address. luabridge will automatically detect the number (up to 5, by default) and type of the parameters.
+The first argument is the name by which the function will be available in Lua, and the second is the function's address.
+Luabridge will automatically detect the number (up to 5, by default) and type of the parameters.
 Functions registered this way will be available at the global scope to Lua scripts executed by L.  Overloading of function names is currently not supported.